 This course is designed for the student whose interests involve working with children, such as teaching, occupational therapy, physical therapy, speech therapy and medical field.
 It provides a study of human development from elementary through adolescence.
 This program offers a selection of topics including the stages of growth and development (physical, intellectual, social/emotional), knowledge of self and the social issues affecting children, teenagers and their families.
 Students extend their understanding through a service-learning partnership at a local elementary school.
 There are no prerequisites for this course.
+6161C is an asynchronous online course offered through CB Cyber.
+Please see www.cbsd.org/cyber for more information.

-6162 Adult Living

-6162C Adult Living (CB Cyber Course)
+6162 Adult Living 6162C Adult Living (CB Cyber Course)